+New Accounting Standards

-New Accounting Guidance Not Yet Adopted - On May 1, 2015, the FASB issued an accounting standards update which removes the requirement to categorize within the fair value hierarchy all investments for which fair value is measured using net asset value per share (or its equivalent) using the practical expedient.
+In May 2015, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2015-07, "Fair Value Measurement (Topic 820): Disclosures for Investments in Certain Entities that Calculate Net Asset Value per Share (or Its Equivalent)."
+This guidance removes the requirement to categorize within the fair value hierarchy all investments for which fair value is measured using net asset value per share (or its equivalent) using the practical expedient.
 New guidance was given effective January 1, 2016.
-The adoption will not have a material effect on the Plan's statements of net assets available for plan benefits or statement of changes in net assets available for plan benefits.
-Plan management is assessing the impact on the disclosures in the financial statements.
+The Plan's management is still assessing any impact this new standard may have on the statements of net assets available for plan benefits or statement of changes in net assets available for plan benefits and intends to adopt this new guidance in 2016.